galaxyproject/galaxy-hub/content/news/2023-01-20-accessibility-report/index.md

 subsites: [global]
 ---

 Hello, I'm Laila a front-end developer for Galaxy from the Freiburg team and part of the UI/UX working group.
-For the forthcoming 23.0 update improving Galaxy's accessibility was a high priority for the UI/UX team.
+For the forthcoming 23.0 release improving Galaxy's accessibility was a high priority for the UI/UX team.
 This is a preview of some of the accessibility-related changes we are most excited about.

-We would like to bring more attention to accessibility in general, and hope to show how increased focus on accessibility benefits everyone's user experience.
+We would like to bring more attention to accessibility in general and hope to show how an increased focus on accessibility benefits everyone's user experience.

-While accessibility has improved in many regions throughout Galaxy, and there is more in the works for future releases, we wanted to take a moment to highlight some of the accessibility improvements in the upcoming 23.0 release.

 We still have some work to do until Galaxy is as accessible as we want it to be, so please continue reporting any accessibility concerns you run into.